NickRMD/queryMaker/README.md

 - Compatible with multiple SQL database systems (focusing on PostgreSQL)
 - Open-source and customizable

+# How updates will be handled?
+Please refer to the [UPDATE-STRATEGY.md](./UPDATE-STRATEGY.md) file for detailed information on how updates will be managed.

 ## Powerful search conditions
 The `Query.statement` builder allows you to create complex search conditions using logical operators like AND and OR.
 You can chain multiple conditions together to form intricate queries.